 If SCP endpoints are co-located with the NFs, the above two requirements may be satisfied by colocation.

 The SCP shall provide confidentiality, integrity and replay protection for its internal communication over SCP internal network interfaces.

+If the signalling message (service/subscription request or notification message) from the sending NF does not include the PLMN ID in the 3gpp-Sbi-Originating-Network-Id header and the sending SCP can determine the PLMN-ID value to be included in the 3gpp-Sbi-Originating-Network-Id header, the sending SCP should include it.

 **** END OF CHANGES